 - failure of physical management systems

 A charity’s reputation is particularly vulnerable to the consequences of failing to mitigate the risks with information and data management.
-Poorly managing people’s information and data, even inadvertently, leaves a charity vulnerable to outcomes which are likely to have a detrimental effect on its reputation and public support.

 Importantly, management includes the oversight of any external service providers a charity contracts to manage people’s information and data.
 While a charity can outsource this work, it cannot outsource the responsibilities that come with it.